 WAC 132__-__-___ Authority

 The board of trustees, acting pursuant to RCW 28B.50.140(13), delegates to the president of the college the authority to administer disciplinary action.
-Administration of the disciplinary procedures is the responsibility of the vice president of student affairs or designee.
+Administration of the disciplinary procedures is the responsibility of the vice president of student affairs or their designee.
 Unless otherwise specified, the student conduct officer or delegee shall serve as the principal investigator and administrator for alleged violations of this code.

 WAC 132__-__-___ Statement of Student Rights